 Required permissions to access reports

-- Project Owners, Project Editors, and Project Viewers can view Cloud Billing reports for their specific projects.
+Project Owners, Project Editors, and Project Viewers can view Cloud Billing reports for their specific Cloud projects.

-- Open the console navigation menu ( ) and click Billing.
+Open the console Navigation menu (), and then select Billing.

 The report chart displays a stacked line chart where each line plots cost over time.
 The Group by setting determines what each line represents (each grouping gets its own line in the chart and row in the table).